Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

-As shown in Fig.~\ref{fig:non-equilibrium phase diagrams 4}, a similar phenomenon is observed for $p=4$, where the collective spin $\vec{S}(t)$, initially oscillating in the mean-field paramagnetic region, suddenly falls into the well around the North pole of the Bloch sphere. as soon as $J$ is moved above a critical threshold $J_{dyn}(g)$.
-Unfortunately, this discontinuity in the time-evolution can not be appreciated by looking at the average $\overline{S^x}$, displayed in Fig.~\ref{fig:non-equilibrium phase diagrams 4}(left), which vanishes for orbits either surrounding all the minima or asymptotically localizing in the paramagnetic well, while showing once again the stability of the dynamical ferromagnetic phase (where $\overline{S^x}>0$) against fluctuations.
+As shown in the phase diagrams from Fig.~\ref{fig:non-equilibrium phase diagrams 4}, a similar phenomenon is observed for $p=4$.
+Here, as soon as $J$ is moved above a critical threshold $J_{dyn}(g)$ (generically distinct from the one retrieved for $p=3$), the trajectories from the mean-field dynamical paramagnetic phase, initially encompassing all the three minima of the landscape, become unstable and localize in the paramagnetic well.
+However, this discontinuity in the time-evolution can not be observed from $\overline{\mathcal{S}^x}$, displayed in Fig.~\ref{fig:non-equilibrium phase diagrams 4} (left).
+Specifically, $\overline{\mathcal{S}^x}$ is zero for orbits either surrounding all the minima or asymptotically localizing in the paramagnetic well, while $\overline{\mathcal{S}^x}>0$ in the ferromagnetic basin.
 Thus, we also examine the behaviour of the time-averaged fluctuation~\cite{wang2021dissipative}, defined as

-The value of $\overline{(\delta S^x)^2}$ depends on the integration parameters $g$ and $J$ and decreases discontinuously as $J$ is again raised above a threshold $J_{dyn}(g)$ (whose values are different from the one found for $p=3$), as it can clearly observed Fig.\,\ref{fig:non-equilibrium phase diagrams 4} (right).
-From the corresponding phase diagram, we see that the dynamical paramagnetic phase, corresponding to $\overline{S^x}=0$, can be divided in two sub-phases: \begin{itemize} \item[-] a \emph{dynamical paramagnetic phase} 1, where the orbits surround all the minima, like in the corresponding mean-field phase ; \item[-] a \emph{dynamical paramagnetic phase} 2, where the trajectories eventually localize in the well around the minimum at $\overline{S^x}=0$. \end{itemize} Specifically, smaller values of $\overline{(\delta S^x)^2}$ correspond to an asymptotic localization in the paramagnetic well.\\
+From the phase diagram in Fig.~\ref{fig:non-equilibrium phase diagrams 4} (right), it is clear that $\overline{(\delta \mathcal{S}^x)^2}$ is discontinuous across the transition line $J_{dyn}(g)$, where the topology of the asymptotic trajectories abruptly changes.
+As a consequence, the dynamical paramagnetic phase, corresponding to $\overline{\mathcal{S}^x}=0$, can be divided in two sub-phases: \begin{itemize} \item[-] A \emph{dynamical paramagnetic phase} 1, where the asymptotic orbits surround all the minima, like in the corresponding mean-field phase. \item[-] A \emph{dynamical paramagnetic phase} 2, where the trajectories eventually localize in the paramagnetic well. \end{itemize} Like in the case of $p=3$, these phases are identified by different narrow intervals of values of $\overline{(\delta\mathcal{S}^x)^2}$.
+The smaller values correspond to the dynamical paramagnetic phase 2 and to eventual localization in the paramagnetic basin.\\

-At the transition line $J_{dyn}(g)$ between the two dynamical paramagnetic phases, $ \overline{(\delta S^x)^2}$ is discontinuous (see also Appendix \ref{APP_discontinuity_line}) and thus we can identify a dynamical transition for $p\geq4$ even, driven by $J$, being of the first-order like the one retrieved in the mean-field case.
-In passing we also observe that, close to the mean-field critical point $g=g_{dyn}$, the dynamical paramagnetic phase 2 is filled with few "chaotic" spots, where the orbits eventually localize instead in one of the two ferromagnetic wells (each of them associated to a different sign of $\overline{S^x}$).
-These spots become more frequent as we cross over to the dynamical paramagnetic phase retrieved at smaller values of $g$.